celesgiri/betasayaka/README.md

 idgaf if you copy my style/skins just tell me first! or else i will probably hide you...

-i have my github attached on everything so if you see someone that looks like me but doesnt have the beta sayaka rentry that aint me!!
+i have my github attached on everything so if you see someone that looks like me but doesnt have betasayaka github that aint me!!

 **people cuddlingf me**